BRIEF-Junex sells minority oil interest in Texas

 * Junex sells its minority oil interest in texas

-* Junex inc says has sold its 25% interest in a block of licenses located in schleicher county, western texas for a cash amount of c$1 million Source text for Eikon: Further company coverage:
+* Junex inc - sold its 25% interest in a block of licenses located in schleicher county, western texas for a cash amount of cad$1 million Source text for Eikon: Further company coverage:

 * Medical Transcription Billing - intends to use net proceeds from offering, for repayment of debt, working capital and general corporate purposes